eturkel/blog/_posts/2017-6-1-Hackathon-Resources.md

 * [EPA Sustainable Management of Food (Food Waste Prevention)](https://www.epa.gov/sustainable-management-food)
 * [ReFed, a nonprofit org, data on food waste](http://www.refed.com/?sort=economic-value-per-ton) (scroll down the page, you will see “download” or “share” dataset)
 * [USDA Food and Nutritional Assistance Page (links to more resources/data)](https://www.ers.usda.gov/topics/food-nutrition-assistance/)
+* [List of Food Pantries and Shelters that contribute to State and federal programs(http://www.gss.omb.delaware.gov/food/locations.shtml)

 ## My First Hackathon (or My 100th)